Copper Intrauterine Device (IUD)

 HOW EFFECTIVE IS IT?

-The copper IUD is 99.5% effective.
+The copper IUD is 99.5% effective at preventing pregnancy

-HOW LONG DOES IT LAST
+HOW LONG DOES A COPPER IUD LAST?

 The copper IUD lasts either 5 or 10 years, depending on the type.